Sponsor and status

 Sponsor.
 Representative for New York's 1st congressional district.
 Democrat.

 Length: 3 pages

-This bill was introduced on March 13, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 13, 2014, in a previous session of Congress, but it did not receive a vote.

 Mar 13, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4233 (113th) was a bill in the United States Congress.